Best Electric Guitar Electronics of 2026

 The Orange Drop Capacitors are designed to enhance your electric guitar's sound.
 With a capacitance of .047uf, these capacitors effectively reduce harsh treble while boosting the mid-range frequencies, helping you achieve a more balanced tone.
 Their premium quality ensures stability and performance, making them reliable for any setup.
 The compact design allows easy installation in most guitar control compartments, providing convenience during upgrades.
 Additionally, the durable tinned copper-clad steel leads offer flexibility, allowing you to adjust them to your specific needs without worry.

-KAISH 5 Way Guitar Pickup Lever Switch
+KAISH 3 Way Pickup Selector Switch

 Frequently Asked Questions (FAQs)